fooooter/drain/README.md

   A path to it must be relative to the `server_root`.
   * `ssl_certificate_file` - a path to the certificate file in PEM format (a necessary field once HTTPS is enabled).
   The certificate must match the private key and a path to it must be relative to the `server_root`.
+- `chroot` - whether to enable the chroot jail or not.
+False by default and available only in UNIX-like operating systems.
 - `enable_trace` - whether to enable TRACE HTTP method or not.
 TRACE method is considered not very safe, so it's false by default
   (when false, the server returns 405 status).
 - `enable_server_header` - whether to enable the `Server` header or not.
 It contains "Drain " + its current version.
 True by default.